SolSol

 The Economy

-- High youth unemployment rate leading to criminal activities, gang wars in urban fringe areas
+- High youth unemployment rate

-- Massively negative foreign trade balance
+- High negative foreign trade balance

 - Ambitious government goal to make PNG a “middle-income country” by 2030